sonicnext-dev/MarathonRecomp/docs/DUMPING-en.md

 ### Instructions

 > [!NOTE]
-> If you have a digital copy of Sonic the Hedgehog, skip to step 4.
+> If you have a digital copy of GTA IV, skip to step 4.

-1. Insert your retail disc copy of Sonic the Hedgehog into the Xbox 360 disc tray.
+1. Insert Disc 1 of your retail copy of Grand Theft Auto IV into the Xbox 360 disc tray.
 2. At the Xbox Dashboard, go over to the disc tile under the **home** tab and press X to view **Game Details**.
 3. Under the **overview** tab, select the **Install** tile and choose to install to the primary hard drive.
+Repeat for Disc 2 if prompted.
 4. Once installed, turn off your Xbox 360 and remove the hard drive from your console.

 > [!TIP]